Jaime-Huynh0901/Good-README-generator/README.md

 ## Installation Instruction:

-*git clone the repo to your local machine. *install the dependency using: `npm install -s`
+1. git clone the repo to your local machine.
+2. install the dependency using: `npm install -s`

 ## Usage:

-*cd to the directory of the application folder. *run `node index.js`. *Enter the prompted question(command line).
+1. cd to the directory of the application folder. *run `node index.js`
+2. Enter the prompted question(command line).

 ## License:

+MIT

 ## Contributing: